ybelenko/openapi-data-mocker-interfaces/README.md

 ## Requirements
 PHP 7.3 or newer.
 It could work with older versions, but it's not worth to support _EOL(end of life)_ PHP.

+__Important notice!
+While PHP 8.0 declared in `composer.json` this package hasn't been tested against it.__

 ## Interfaces
 |                                           Class Name                                         | Description |
 |----------------------------------------------------------------------------------------------|-------------|